cfluke/allskyVR/README.md

   - Provide the relative scale factor, using value of 1 if you are not sure what to choose!
 2. Create your immersive environment: allsky -i yourdata.csv -f format.txt

+# Creating your own format file

+The format file sets the colours that will be assigned to the different category index values.
+The text file format, one item per line, is:

+    <tt>CAT=R,G,B,Label</tt>

+ Where R,G,B are integer red, green, and blue colour index values in the range [0...255], and <tt>Label</tt> is a short text-only label to appear in the A-Frame menu item.
+It is necessary to avoid spaces and some symbols that have special meanings in LaTeX (e.g. $ and _ ).
+The Label is ignored in Quickstart mode - customisation can be performed by creating relevant textures in appropriate graphics package.

+ For best visual quality, we recommended the use of colour choosing resources such as the <a href="http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3">ColorBrewer 2.0</a>.

 # Troubleshooting

 - Can't navigate?
 You may need to active WebGL in your browser.
 For information on supported browsers see: https://get.webgl.org/get-a-webgl-implementation/